 These stories on ESG ratings highlights an important point: they usually don’t agree.
 Why not?
 At its core, it’s hard for human experts of any discipline to agree on decision-making methods, and even when methods are shared, opinions vary.
 That problem, called inter-rater reliability, is detailed in this post.

 So what should ESG investors do to make sure their practices hold up to scrutiny?

 The best-practice checklist should include transparency, timeliness, and materiality.

-That’s why providing transparency to investors, not a rating black box, is the core mission of Truvalue Labs.
+Providing transparency to investors, not a ratings black box, is the core mission of Truvalue Labs.
 We’re a big data resource and a tool to fact-check the rater: we use machine-learning techniques to sift through millions of data points each month, delivering a robust and timely set of data and analytics to power decision-making.